alexandre-touret/alexandre-touret.github.io/content/posts/jpa_spring_data_query_optimisations.en.md

 They bring a lot of simplicity which make you forget SQL queries syntax.

 Unfortunately, when your stored data is coming to grow, querying against your database could be difficult.
-The different queries you can indeed make your Java applications being slow and potentially break your SLOs.
+The different queries run by your Java application may potentially break your SLOs.

 In this article, I tried to write down a bunch of tips & tricks to tackle this issue.
 Even if some are related to [Spring Data](https://spring.io/projects/spring-data), I think you can use most of them if you use a JPA in a standard way.